georgiaprahamov/ai-support-tool/README.md

 # CodeX Chatbot

-CodeX (formerly known as DeepCodeBG) is a web-based chatbot application built with Python and Flask.
+CodeX is a web-based chatbot application built with Python and Flask.
 It uses Mistral AI for generating responses and is designed for educational purposes.

 ## Features
 - **Minimalist design (Claude-like):** Convenient interface with a dark theme.